tanelam/Twitch-Project-/README.md

 3. There is something wrong with the `chat` table.
 Its 1st row is actually the column names.
 Delete the first row of the `chat` table.

-*First, I specified the table where I wanted to remove the row, in this case, the table is `chat`.
-Then, I added a search condition `WHERE` and I specified which row to remove.
-In this case, I used `WHERE time = 'time'` because the values of the column 'time' are numbers and it was easier to check against the "time" string and not delete any other by accident.*
+*First, I specified the table where I wanted to remove the row from, in this case, the table is `chat`.
+Then, I added a search condition `WHERE` and specified which row to remove.
+I used `WHERE time = 'time'` because the values in the column 'time' are numbers and it was easier to check against the "time" string.*

 ```sql
 DELETE